 SegaGaming also reached an agreement with CTXM Thursday to receive that company’s games to use on its SegaGaming sites.

-The Playtech agreement includes a full suite of online casino and poker games.
+The Playtech agreement includes a full suite of and poker games.
 The games will be developed and designed by Sega’s research and development team and a team of designers from Playtech.

 A spokesperson for SegaGames Ltd., said that the agreement will give gamers gaming experiences unique from those they might have had before.

 “Playtech solutions along with our proprietary SEGAPass technology offers us the opportunity to provide an innovative, new online gaming experience to our players and deliver the SEGA experience to people in the same manner that they have enjoyed for decades,” the spokesperson said.